jsafrane/kubecon2019na/talk.md

 * Consider using `PersistentVolumeReclaimPolicy: Retain`.
   * Perhaps with a custom controller / operator that deletes the volumes after review, backup and / or grace period.

----

-# Data lost during migration: Lessons learned

-* Better documentation!
+--

+## Lessons learned: better documentation!

 ---